-- A minimum of 5 years teaching experience, preferably at the middle or high school level, with a history of improving student achievement. - Experience working in an urban school setting. - Experience with leadership roles (mentor teacher, department chair, assistant principal, etc.) - Prior administrative experience is a plus. - Demonstrated leadership capabilities. - Proven management and team building skills. - Experience managing budgets, creating and implementing policies. - Excellent interpersonal communication and writing skills. - Experience working in an entrepreneurial environment. - A passion for improving urban schools and driving education reform. - Knowledge of bilingual education. - Bilingual (English/Spanish) highly desirable.
+- Bachelor's degree, required. - The minimum years of teaching experience required by the state certification for an administrative credential, preferably at the middle or high school level, with a history of improving student achievement. - Experience working in an urban school setting. - Experience with leadership roles (mentor teacher, department chair, assistant principal, etc.) - Prior administrative experience is a plus. - Demonstrated leadership capabilities. - Proven management and team building skills. - Experience managing budgets, creating and implementing policies. - Excellent interpersonal communication and writing skills. - Experience working in an entrepreneurial environment. - A passion for improving urban schools and driving education reform. - Knowledge of bilingual education. - Bilingual (English/Spanish) highly desirable.